Real Person. Real Results.

 How It All Began

-I was born and raised in Chattanooga, Tennessee during a time that was for sure a lot simpler than it is today.
-It was a neat town steeped in Civil War history and surrounded by Lookout, Elder, and Signal mountains on one side and Missionary Ridge on the other.
-So, it was in a nice neighborhood on the side of Missionary Ridge where I grew up.
+I was born and raised in Chattanooga, Tennessee during a time that for me was for sure a lot simpler than it is today.
+It was a neat town steeped in Civil War history and surrounded by Lookout, Elder, and Signal Mountains on one side and Missionary Ridge on the other.
+So, it was in a nice middle-class neighborhood on the side of Missionary Ridge where I grew up.

 I was fortunate to have had two wonderful parents, and my childhood was fairly stable.
 Mom was a full-time homemaker and Dad worked long hours for himself as a Realtor.
 He was a good provider but he was always working.

 Growing up, I did all the normal things young boys do.
 I rode my bike with friends all over the place.
 We built forts, and treehouses, played sports, went fishing and hunting, and chased and tormented the girls.
 I also got into my fair share of trouble for all the mischief I helped cause in both the neighborhood and at school.

 For 13 years I was an only child, then my brother came along.
 What a surprise that was for me!
 It seemed almost simultaneous that my parents decided they wanted me to have the benefits of going to a private school.
 The one they picked was a military school 3 hours away.

 They sent in my application and I was accepted to Castle Heights Military Academy in Lebanon, Tennessee.
 Several of my good friends were also going there.
 It was almost like our parents collaborated.

 Castle Heights was a great school and was great for me and matured me quickly.
 Doing well in both the academic and military curricula.
 I also played varsity soccer, and tennis, and ran track and cross country.
 I graduated one of the highest ranking with honors in the top 10% of my class.